United States Regiments & Batteries > Massachusetts

 Battle of Gettysburg

-Commanded by Colonel James L. Bates until he was wounded on July 1.
+The 12th Massachusetts Infantry Regiment was commanded by Colonel James L. Bates until he was wounded on July 1.
 Lieutenant Colonel David Allen, Jr. then took over the regiment.

 The regiment fought on July 1 on the northern end of the Fereral line along Oak Ridge.
 For a time on the afternoon of July 1st the regiment ran out of ammunition and held its position with fixed bayonets alone.
 This is commemorated on the regiment’s monument with an empty cartridge case and bayonet scabbard.